Who's Responsible For IoT Security?

 Unfortunately, there's no easy answer as to solve the entire conundrum.
 This might be one case were we'll eventually need g

+> I would say that if a user does not at least make a good faith effort to secure his things using the documentation available

+I'm afraid that the documentation is _not_ available.
+Features are modified without notification, especially including how new "features" are designed and how the back end data is protect on the vendor's part.
+I'm afraid I recently attended a presentation on a new set of IoT devices, and had a quiet back room talk with several of the IT personnel about how they handle the data.
+I

-It's the classical dancing pigs problem (Score:2)
+It's the classical dancing pigs problem (Score:4, Informative)

 Only worse.